wallski/wallify/README.md

 ## Running the Application
 Simply launch the built binary.
 The first run will prompt you to select a directory for your music library.
 Wallify will scan the folder and populate the library view.

-## Usage
-1. **Library Navigation** – Use the sidebar to browse Artists, Albums, and Playlists.
-2. **Playback Controls** – Standard play/pause, next/previous, and seek.
-3. **Migration** – Open the **Migration** tab, paste a URL from Spotify, YouTube, or SoundCloud, and click **MIGRATE NOW**.
-Detected playlists are imported automatically.
-4. **Settings** – Access the Settings dialog from the sidebar to adjust theme, audio output device, and shortcut keys.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository and create a new feature branch.
-2. Ensure code style matches the existing project (Qt naming conventions, clang‑format).
-3. Add or update unit tests for new functionality.
-4. Submit a pull request with a clear description of changes.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Contact
-For bug reports or feature requests, please open an issue on the GitHub repository.